-Proportion of employees receiving Bonus Female Male
+Proportion of employees receiving Bonus 2018 Female 2018 Male 2017 Female 2017 Male

-Receiving Bonus 3.6% 2.9%
+Receiving Bonus 9.5% 7.7% 3.6% 2.9%

-Not receiving Bonus 96.4% 97.1%
+Not receiving Bonus 90.5% 92.3% 96.4% 97.1%

-The pay gaps do not indicate that male and female employees are being paid differently for equal work.
+The pay gaps identified do not indicate that male and female employees are being paid differently for equal work.
 The Council operates a robust grading structure based on a non-discriminatory job evaluation scheme to ensure that we comply with equality legislation and provide equal pay for work of equal value.